just-another-downer/landgrid-support/_articles/the-live-feed.md

 You can click any address in the Feed to see details of that property or survey.

-If you have Quality Control enabled, you will also be able to approve of flag posts from the Feed.
+If you have Quality Control enabled, you will also be able to approve or flag posts from the Feed.